project-spinoza/xmetadata/README.md

 # xmetadata
 Meta data extractor from various databases

-# what to extract ?
+# what to extract :confused:

 ## LIST
   * list databases